Proton radius puzzle

-The proton radius puzzle is an unanswered problem in physics relating to the size of the proton.
-Historically the proton charge radius was measured by two independent methods, which converged to a value of about 0.877 femtometres (1 fm = 10^{−15} m).
-This value was challenged by a 2010 experiment using a third method, which produced a radius about 4% smaller than this, at 0.842 femtometres.
+The proton radius puzzle was a problem in physics relating to the size of the proton.
+Historically the proton charge radius was measured by two independent methods, which converged to a value of about 0.877 fm.
+This value was challenged by a 2010 experiment using a third method, which produced a radius about 4% smaller than this, at 0.842 fm.
 New experimental results reported in the autumn of 2019 agree with the smaller measurement, as does a re-analysis of older data published in 2022.
-While some believe that this difference has been resolved, this opinion is not yet universally held.
+It is widely believed that this difference has been resolved, and the Particle Data Group reports a consensus value of 0.8409±(4) fm.
+A study reported in 2026 gives a value of 0.8406 fm.

 Radius definition

 The radius of the proton is defined by a formula which can be calculated by quantum electrodynamics and be derived from either atomic spectroscopy or by electron–proton scattering.
 The formula involves a form-factor related to the two-dimensional parton diameter of the proton.